 - The body buys more time and awareness.
 Keep the user interested.

 - Trim content wherever possible.
-If you were to delete a sentence or piece of information, would the email fall apart or become even more focused?
+If you deleted a sentence or information, would the email fall apart or become more focused?

 - Know where to look

 - Scan the email quickly